ulfschneider/ulf.website/content/posts/2022-11-27-jamstack-survey-2022.md

 	7. my manager
 	8. technology choices
 	9. environmental impact
 - [Why did you leave your job?](https://jamstack.org/survey/2022/#why-people-leave) People left voluntarily.
-Number one: being able to work remoteley.
+Number one: being able to work remotely.
 Further reasons given, in that order:
 	1. being able to work remotely in the new job
 	2. career growth
 	3. company culture